Banner

 Trends and Directions in Distributed Knowledge

-Elias M. Awad, McIntire School of Commerce, University of Virginia, United States
+Elias M. Awad, University of Virginia, United States

 Connecting Sciences